skonves/express-http-context/README.md

 // all code from here on has access to the same context for each request
 ```

-Set values based on the incomming request:
+Set values based on the incoming request:

 ``` js
 // Example authorization middleware